InfoBridge: Mutual Information estimation via Bridge Matching: Experimental supplementary

 In this part, we provide additional experimental details regarding other methods featured in~\cref{figure:compare_methods_images}.
 We report the NN architectures used for neural estimators in~\cref{table:synthetic_architecture}.

 \textbf{MINDE.} We use the official implementation of MINDE:

-As a neural network, we adapt same U-net architecture as for our \ourestname{} in image data experiments with approximately the same number of parameters.
-Training procedure hyperparameters do match the \ourestname{}, i.e., 100k gradient steps with batch size 64 and learning rate 0.0001, exponential moving average with 0.999 decay rate.
+As a neural network, we adapt same U-net architecture as for our \ourestname{} in image data experiments with approximately the same number of parameters , i.e., $27$M. Training procedure hyperparameters do match the \ourestname{}, i.e., 100k gradient steps with batch size 64 and learning rate 0.0001, exponential moving average with 0.999 decay rate.
 Mutual Information was estimated using 10 samples of $\{t^i, x_t^i\}$ per each pair $\{x_0^i, x_1^i\}$ in the test dataset.
 Nvidia A100 was used to train the models.
 Each run (one seed) took around 2 and 5 GPU-hours for the 16$\times$16 and 32$\times$32 image resolution setups.

 \textbf{MIENF.} Under MIENF we consider gaussian-based $\normal$-MIENF.
-This method is based on bi-gaussianization of the input data via a Cartesian product of learnable diffeomorphisms~\cite{butakov2024normflows}.
+This method is based on bi-gaussianization of the input data via a Cartesian product of learnable diffeomorphisms~\citep{butakov2024normflows}.
 Such approach allows for a closed-form expression to be employed to estimate the MI.

-With only minor stability-increasing changes introduced, we adopt the Glow~\cite{kingma2018glow} flow network architecture from~\cite{butakov2024normflows}, which is also reported in~\ref{table:synthetic_architecture} (``GLOW'').
+With only minor stability-increasing changes introduced, we adopt the Glow~\citep{kingma2018glow} flow network architecture from~\citep{butakov2024normflows}, which is also reported in~\ref{table:synthetic_architecture} (``GLOW'').
 We used the \texttt{normflows} package~\citep{stimper2023normflows} to implement the model.
 Adam~\citep{kingma2017adam} optimizer was used to train the network on $ 10^5 $ images with a batch size $ 512 $, and the learning rate decreasing from $ 5 \cdot 10^{-4} $ to $ 10^{-5} $ geometrically.
 For averaging, we used $ 3 $ different seeds.
 Nvidia A100 was used to train the flow models.
 Each run (one seed) took no longer than four GPU-hours to be completed.
+The size of normalizing flow neural network is around $200$k parameters.

-\textbf{KSG.} Kraskov-St\"{o}gbauer-Grassberger~\cite{kraskov2004KSG} mutual information estimator is a well-known $k$-NN non-parametric method, which is very similar to unweighted Kozachenko-Leonenko estimator~\cite{kozachenko1987entropy_of_random_vector}.
+\textbf{KSG.} Kraskov-St\"{o}gbauer-Grassberger~\citep{kraskov2004KSG} mutual information estimator is a well-known $k$-NN non-parametric method, which is very similar to unweighted Kozachenko-Leonenko estimator~\citep{kozachenko1987entropy_of_random_vector}.
 This method employs distances to $k$-th nearest neighbors to approximate the pointwise mutual information, which is then averaged.

 We used $ k = 1 $ (one nearest neighbour) for all the tests.
 The number of samples was $ 10^5 $ for Gaussian images and $ 10^4 $ for images of rectangles (we had to lower the sampling size due to degenerated performance of the metric tree-based $k$-NN search in this particular setup).
 A single core of AMD EPYC 7543 CPU was used for nearest neighbors search and MI calculation.
 Each run (one seed) took no longer than one CPU-hour to be completed.